Indian and French navies to conduct 3-day wargame in Arabian Sea from Sunday | Law-Order

 The French Navy will be represented by aircraft carrier Charles-de-Gaulle with Rafale-M fighter jets, E2C Hawkeye aircraft and helicopters Caiman M and Dauphin, the officials said.

-The French Navy will also deploy Horizon-class air defence destroyer Chevalier Paul, Aquitaine-class multi-mission frigate Provence and command and supply ship Var, they added.
+The French Navy will also deploy Horizon-class air defence destroyer Chevalier Paul, Aquitaine-class multi-missions frigate Provence and command-and-supply ship Var, the officials said.

+Indian Navy Spokesperson Commander Vivek Madhwal said both the navies will endeavour to enhance and hone their war-fighting skills to demonstrate their ability as an integrated force to promote peace, security and stability in the maritime domain.

+''The exercise highlights the growing bonhomie and showcases the increased levels of synergy, coordination and inter-operability between the two friendly navies,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)